ConfettiFX/The-Forge/README.md

 # Install
-For PC Windows and consoles run PRE_BUILD.bat.
-For the other platforms run the script.
-It will download and unzip the art assets and on PC install the shader builder extension for Visual Studio.
+For PC Windows run PRE_BUILD.bat.
+For the other platforms run the shell script.
+It will download and unzip the art assets and only on PC install the shader builder extension for Visual Studio.